Mary Roach: Career

 From 1996 to 2005, Roach was part of "the Grotto", a San Francisco-based project and community of working writers and filmmakers.
 It was in this community that Roach got the push she needed to break into book writing.
-While being interviewed by Alex C. Telander of BookBanter, Roach answered the question of how she got started on her first book:
+While being interviewed by Alex C. Telander of BookBanter, Roach described how she got started on her first book:

 A few of us every year [from the Grotto] would make predictions for other people, where they'll be in a year.
 So someone made the prediction that, 'Mary will have a book contract.'
 I forgot about it and when October came around I thought, I have three months to pull together a book proposal and have a book contract.
 This is what literally lit the fire under my butt.

 Although Roach writes primarily about science, she never intended to make it her career.
 Roach stated in an interview with TheVerge.com, when asked what exactly got her hooked on writing about science, "To be honest, it turned out that science stories were always, consistently, the most interesting stories I was assigned to cover.
 I didn't plan it like this, and I don't have a formal background in science, or any education in science journalism."

-Roach has appeared on numerous television and radio programs including The Daily Show,The Colbert Report, Coast to Coast AM, NPR's "Fresh Air", and C-SPAN2 BookTV "In Depth."
+Roach has appeared on numerous television and radio programs including The Daily Show,The Colbert Report, Coast to Coast AM, National Public Radio'sFresh Air, and C-SPAN2 Book TV's In Depth.
 Her 2009 TED talk "Ten Things You Didn't Know About Orgasm", made the organization's list of its most popular talks of all time.